James Anderson. In memorandum of Edan John Barnett

 ‘Here, grab a sandwich.’

-He stood and opened the lid and handed him a sandwich wrapped in foil and he ate it, savouring the cheese and tomato.
+He stood and opened the lid and handed him a sandwich wrapped in foil and he ate it, savoring the cheese and tomato.
 It wasn’t long before the break was over and they handed him a glass of water and he was back to work, cutting the sheet-metal, for 5 more hours until the clock said 5pm, when suddenly all the noise stopped and the man yelled out, ‘that’s it happy!
 It’s time to go home.’

-They started packing up tools and in the next moment the sheds lights were off and the two men had dispersed, leaving him to wonder where he actually was.
+They started packing up tools and in the next moment the sheds lights were off, and the two men had dispersed, leaving him to wonder where he actually was.
 And then he remembered the directions that he had taken in the morning, and looking around, made his way back to the train station and then back to the mission.

 By the time that he made it home it was dark.
-He followed the street lights, and then remembered the curfew and was suddenly worried that they would shut him out, but, knowing him, the woman on the gate let him in.
+He followed the streetlights, and then remembered the curfew and was suddenly worried that they would shut him out, but, knowing him, the woman on the gate let him in.
 He made it into the kitchen and helped himself to a meal and sat down with the others, then felt suddenly too tired to even eat, finished the food and made his way to bed.

 The next day the same and the same after that, until he made it to Friday, and finally finished his shift, and bashfully asked for his pay, to which the man with the moustache turned and looked down on him and he suddenly felt frightened.